 This is a slightly more affordable option, from QOR, whose fitness and cycling focus mean these have some concealable, reflective elements along with the travel-friendly features.

 Along with the regular 5-pocket jean style, they’ve got an additional zippered pocket in back, along a semi-concealed seam where it’s a little trickier to see than a regular zipper would be.
 I’d like it to be completely invisible, but it’s a lot better than others I’ve seen.

 The fabric is just a bit noisier than others, and feels more synthetic than some, but it was otherwise quite nice.
 It’s also the lightest of the options listed here, and great for summer weather.
 It has 4-way stretch, and the new version (currently called the V2) has a clever elastic waistband that doesn’t look at all like the weird-looking elastic waistband that hiking pants are so infamously known for using, as they managed to make it completely invisible.
-The pockets are a little on the small side, but still usable, and it has a bit of a slim fit overall, so go a size up if you’re between sizes.
+The pockets are a little on the small side, but still usable, and it has quite a slim fit, so go a size up if you’re between sizes.
 It’s really just the appearance, and the slick, shiny, swooshy fabric that made me save this one as more of a workout item than something for everyday use.